Real-time AWS CloudTrail Threat Detection

 Novelty Detector is a new graph AI technique built on the Quine streaming graph that uses categorical data from events (e.g. IP addresses, file names, file paths, API call types) in order to understand the context within which user and system actions take place.
 This rich context is used to evaluate behaviors in order to identify novel behaviors in real time, with a notably low incidence of false positives.

 When it comes to instantly identifying and acting on known threats, including ones previously detected by Novelty Detector and classified, the client used Quine streaming graph.
-They ysed standing queries to monitor for patterns of behavior in the graph indicative of malicious behavior.
+They used standing queries to monitor for patterns of behavior in the graph indicative of malicious behavior.
 And because Quine is not limited by time windows, they were able to build a threat detection system that monitored for a broader range of threat behaviors than traditional complex event processing systems and XDRs allow.

 Quine is ideal for SaaS businesses.
 Quine Enterprise can ingest millions of events/second from multiple streams, combine them into a single graph view, detect patterns for known threat indicators, and act instantly to emit contextually rich alerts.